 And, if your hair is double bleached, you have done this twice.
 Therefore, it is best to just leave the core of your hair alone, and avoid altering it further.
 Your hair will thank you!

-2. Color Your Double Bleached Hair Frequently (With a Demi-Permanent Color)
+#2.
+Don’t Color Your Double Bleached Hair Frequently (Even With a Demi-Permanent Color).

 Even if you are avoiding using a permanent hair color and instead using a demi-permanent color, you must still keep in mind that there is a way to overdo it.
 (Semi-permanent hair color doesn’t contain chemicals, so it can be applied whenever necessary.)

-While a demi-permanent hair color is minimally damaging to your hair, it still contains chemicals that open the cuticle of your hair, so it needs to be used with moderation.
+While a demi-permanent hair color is minimally damaging to your hair, it still contains chemicals that open the cuticle of your hair, so it needs to be used in moderation.

 How Often Should I Color My Double Bleached Hair?